WebBree/RGB-game/README.md

-# The Guessing Game
+# The Color Guessing Game

-The player is supposed to guess the correct color from the number combinations provided.
+The player is supposed to guess the correct color from the number combinations provided, in desired mode/level

-The player can also choose which level to play in.